 This paper has systematically considered professional HRD discussions about a number of countries to trace HRD through four key phases: the 'duet', the 'trio', the 'quartet' and finally, the 'orchestra'.
 This has been underpinned by a contention that it is change, and especially the rate at which change occurs, that largely influences the HRD hybrid (that is, a 'duet', a 'trio' or a 'quartet') that any organisation adopts.

-It is apparent, after considering these discussions, that the future of HRD now lies squarely in the need for the profession to consider and embrace the inextricably interrelated paradigms of movement (where people have developed from); change (and especially the rate of change); dynamism (provided from leadership); harmony and unity (resulting from cohesive partnerships) - the 'orchestra'.
+It is apparent, after considering these discussions, that 'HRD is a combination of structured and unstructured learning and performance based activities which develop individual and organisational competency, capability and capacity to cope with and successfully manage change' and the future of HRD now lies squarely in the need for the profession to consider and embrace the inextricably interrelated paradigms of movement (where people have developed from); change (and especially the rate of change); dynamism (provided from leadership); harmony and unity (resulting from cohesive partnerships) - the 'orchestra'.